KvalitetsIT/monitoring101/04-configuring-prometheus/README.md

   - /opt/bitnami/prometheus/conf/recording_rules.yml
 ```

-Metrics defined through recording rules are by default update every 60s.
+Metrics defined through recording rules update every 60s by default.
 All other metrics are usually calculated every 15s.
 Because of this, we want to specify in the prometheus.yml file that our new metrics should be calculated every 15s.
 We do this by adding ```evaluation interval: 15s``` to the prometheus.yml file in this location:

 ```
 global: